hbivnm/Venom-Crosshairs/README.md

 4. Hit Install/Update.
 5. Set `cl_crosshair_file ""` in Team Fortress 2.

-**NOTE:** Malwarebytes will report the executable as `MachineLearning/Anomalous.X%`, you will have to manually exclude the `VenomCrosshairConfig` folder to be able to use Venom Crosshairs alongside Malwarebytes.
+**NOTE:** Malwarebytes will report the executable as `MachineLearning/Anomalous.X%`, you will have to manually exclude the `VenomCrosshairs` folder to be able to use Venom Crosshairs alongside Malwarebytes.
 A more detailed explanation to this issue can be found [here](https://forums.malwarebytes.com/topic/271784-machinelearninganomalous100-all-my-c-projects/) and [also here](https://forums.malwarebytes.com/topic/238670-machinelearninganomalous-detections-and-explanation/), explained by a Staff member on Malwarebytes forum.

 # Help / FAQ
 See the [wiki](https://github.com/hbivnm/Venom-Crosshairs/wiki).